anthonyjwwong/todo-list/README.md

 ## Why?

-I made this todo-list app to test out the usage of local Storage.<br>
 What I've learned so far, and for people who want to learn about local Storage.

 ### To store item in your local Storage